Manasses

 Manasses or Manasseh (/məˈnæsə/; מְנַשֶּׁה, Mənaše) is a biblical Hebrew name for men.
-It is the given name of seven people of the Bible, the name of a tribe of Israel, and the name of one of the apocryphal writings.
+It is the given name of seven individuals of the Bible, the name of a tribe of Israel, and the name of one of the apocryphal writings.
 The name is also used in the modern world.

 Biblical individuals

 Son of Joseph

 Manasses was the eldest son of Joseph and the Egyptian Asenath (Genesis 41:50-51; 46:20).
-The name means "he that causes to forget"; Joseph assigned the reason for its bestowal: "God hath made me to forget all my toils, and my father's house" (Genesis 41:51).
-Jacob blessed Manasses (Genesis 48); but gave preference to the younger son Ephraim, despite the father's protestations in favour of Manasses.
-By this blessing, Jacob put Manasses and Ephraim in the same class with Ruben and Simeon (verses 3-5), and gave foundation for the admission of the tribes of Manasses and Ephraim.
+The name means "he that causes to forget".
+Joseph gave the reason for this name: "God hath made me to forget all my toils, and my father's house" (Genesis 41:51).
+Jacob later blessed Manasses (Genesis 48), but gave preference to the younger son Ephraim, despite Joseph's protest in favour of Manasses.
+Through this blessing, Jacob placed Manasses and Ephraim in the same class with Ruben and Simeon (verses 3-5), providing the foundation for the admission of the tribes of Manasses and Ephraim.